sevidmusic/Rig/README.md

 ### --version

+`rig --version` will display `rig`'s version number, and to check if rig is up to date.

+Arguments:
 ```sh
 --is-up-to-date If specified, display whether or not the currently
                 installed version of rig is up to date.
 ```

-`rig --version` will display `rig`'s version number, and to check if rig is up to date.

 Examples: